 If you love pasta dishes but hate to wash all the pots involved in making it, like I do, behold the marvelous one-pot pasta meal.
 I make it and serve it in the same pot.

 That’s it, no more multiple pots and pans to wash!
-I am always looking for chicken pasta recipes, and this one-pot Parmesan chicken pasta is the best of them all!
+I am always looking for chicken pasta recipes, and this one-pot Parmesan chicken pasta is the best!
 No more boiling and draining pasta is required.